hpccsystems-solutions-lab/EntertainmentData/README.md

 *Category One (SP1):*

-(A)	Sort "TopGenre" and count your total music dataset and display the first 50.
+(A)	Sort songs by "genre" and count your total music dataset and display them.

-(B) Display first 50 songs by "garage rock" genre and then count the total.
+(B) Display only songs by "garage" genre and then count their total.

-(C) Count how many songs were produced by "Prince" in 1984.
+(C) Count how many songs were produced by "Prince" in 2001.

-(D) Who sang "Into Temptation"?
+(D) Who sang "Temptation to Exist"?

-(E) Sort songs by Artist and title, output the first 100.
+(E) Sort songs by Artist_name and track_name, respectively.

-(F) Find the least Popular song using "Popularity" field
+(F) Find the most Popular song using "Popularity" field.

 *Category Two (SP2):*

-(A) Display all songs produced by "Coldplay" Artist AND with a “Popularity” greater or equal to 75 ( >= 75 ) , SORT it by title.
+(A) Display all songs produced by "Coldplay" Artist AND with a "Popularity" greater or equal to 75 ( >= 75 ) , SORT it by title.
 Count the result.

-(B) Count all songs where "SongDuration" is between 200 AND 250 AND "Speechiness" is above 14.
+(B) Count all songs where song duration (duration_ms)is between 200000 AND 250000 AND "Speechiness" is above 75.
 Hint: (SongDuration  > 200 AND  SongDuration < 250).

-(C) Create a new dataset which only has "Artist", "Title" and "Year", Display the first 50.
-Hint: Create your new layout and use TRANSFORM for new fields.
-Use PROJECT, to loop through your music dataset
+(C) Create a new dataset which only has "Artist", "Title" and "Year", display the output.
+Hint: Create your new layout and use TRANSFORM for your new fields.
+Use PROJECT to loop through your music dataset.

 (D) What is the correlation between "Popularity" AND "Liveness"?
 What is the correlation between "Loudness" AND "Energy"?

 *Category Three (SP3):*

 (A) Create a new dataset which only has following conditions:
-- Column named "Song" that has "Title" values
+- Column (field) named "Song" that has "Track_Name" values

+- Column (field) named "Artist" that has "Artist_Name" values

-- New BOOLEAN Column called isPopular, and it's TRUE IF "Popularity" is greater than 80
+- New BOOLEAN column (field) named isPopular, and is TRUE IF "Popularity" is greater than 80

 - New INTEGER Column called "Funkiness" which is "Loudness" + "Danceability"

-- Display the first 50
+- Display the output

 - Hint: Create your new layout and use TRANSFORM for new fields.
-Use PROJECT, to loop through your music dataset
+Use the PROJECT function to loop through your music dataset

-(B) Display number of songs per "TopGenre", display the first 50 and count your total.
-Hint: All you need is a TABLE
+(B) Display number of songs grouped by "Genre", and count your total.
+Hint: All you need is a TABLE with cross-tab report.

-(C) Calculate average "Danceability" per "Artist" for "Year" 2008 Hint: All you need is a TABLE
+(C) Calculate average "Danceability" per "Artist" for "Year" 2023 Hint: All you need is a TABLE and cross-tab report.

 **Bonus Challenge**